mostafa/goja_debugger/README.md

 # Goja Debugger

-An example Goja application to demonstrate the capabilities of the NEW debugger
+A Goja debugger's CLI frontend application to demonstrate the capabilities of the NEW Goja [debugger](https://github.com/mostafa/goja/tree/debugger).

 ## References